MalcolmMielle/Fridgify/index.md

 The other is **eating it**.

 And that's where Fridgify is more than just your fridge in an app.
-Fridgify will gives you suggestions of recipe based on what is in your fridge.
+Fridgify will gives you suggestions of recipes based on what is in your fridge.
 No more reasons to waste food.

 Save money, eat better, waste less.
 Join Fridgify.

-# Real reviews for real people I swear
+# Real reviews from real people I swear

 "This app is fantastic and probably as special as you." _My mom_